Databricks Lakehouse Platform: The Best of Both Worlds for Data Lakes and Warehouses

 4. Real-time data processing and streaming

-• Ingest and process streaming data in real time using Delta Lake and Apache Spark’s structured streaming capabilities.
+• Ingest and process streaming data in real time using delta lake and Apache Spark’s structured streaming capabilities.

 • Perform real-time analytics and generate insights from streaming data, enabling you to react to events and trends as they occur.